DevCilla/auto_book_covid_test_centre_hk/README.md

 # auto_book_covid_test_centre_hk

+Please credit me if you are using the source code

 <b>FOR PYTHON LEARNING ONLY</b>
 <pre>The current version is to book a specific centre <b>at the earliest possible timeslot today</b> by default.
 The variable for bookings in tomorrow is also provided, please change the source code before running the programme.